-I’ll never forget how incredible it felt to learn what emotionally unavailable meant.
+I’ll never forget how incredible it felt to learn what being emotionally unavailable meant.
 Everything suddenly clicked and started to make perfect sense.
 After years of unsuccessful, same-result-different-guy dating, I had FINALLY figured out what the reason was: emotionally unavailable men.
 All I had to do was stop dating emotionally unavailable guys and my Happily Ever After would come.
 Easy.
 Right?
 Not so much.
 Despite my newfound awareness, I still wound up with, tried to be good enough for, and obsessed over emotionally unavailable boyfriends, friends, coworkers, classmates, and family members.
 Eventually, misery began to outweigh my delusion, and the victim card I had always so dutifully relied on stopped making me feel as innocent of a bystander as it used to.
 In all of these relationships, the only common denominator was yes, emotionally unavailable partners, but it was also the one thing that I avoided with all my might… ME.
 “Am I emotionally unavailable?”
 I thought.
 There was no way.
 I wanted to be in a relationship.
 I was ready; I wasn’t scared to commit.
 If anything, I came on TOO strong.
 All I wanted was to be in a relationship.
 All I did was cry.
 I BLED emotions.
 There was no way.

 After realizing that I was getting into relationships that reflected the one I had with myself, I had no choice but to look into the “am I emotionally unavailable?” question.